trichoplax/city-namer/readme.md

 ## Limitation

-Note that the number of city names available is limited by the number of words ending with "city", and beyond this limit specifying a higher number will not generate more words.
+Note that the number of city names available is limited by the number of words ending with "city" or "sity", and beyond this limit specifying a higher number will not generate more words.